privacysandbox/protected-auction-services-docs/debugging_protected_audience_api_services.md

 level and system errors.
 We will not support errors directly originating from AdTech provided javascript execution due to security reasons.
-Aggregate errors will also be published using [OpenTelemetry][7] as mentioned in [Monitoring Protected Audience API Services].
+Aggregate errors will also be published using [OpenTelemetry][7] as mentioned in [Monitoring Protected Audience API Services][6].
 Error counts may also be noised depending on the source of the error.
 For consented debug requests, the true error counts will be reported without noise.